aeturrell/deploy-api/README.md

 2. provider region and project information
 3. a block representing the container registry API
 4. (last two blocks) code that enables the registry and cloud run APIs

+One of the slightly confusing things about terraform is that it works out what order to apply these changes in itself, so we don't have to worry about the fact that the blocks enabling APIs come after the blocks creating new resources under specific APIs.

 `.terraform.version` contains the version of terraform you're using (run `terraform --version` to check).